byuitechops/audit-early-documentation/description-audit/description-audit.md

 #### *Stakeholder(s): Dan Gordon*
 #### *Date: 2019 July 10, 12:52*
 ## Background
 Many of the courses have a short course description in order to help students understand a bit more about the course.
 The description is optional for a course to have.
-This audit will check to see if a course has a description, and if it does, it will return it.
+This audit will check to see if a course's description in Canvas is the same as in the CX data.

 -----
 ## Definition of Done
-This audit will check the courses to see if they contain a course description, and if they do, it will return the description.
+This audit will check the courses to see if they contain a course description, and if they do, it will check it against CX to ensure it is correct.

 -----
 # Requirements
 ### General Requirements
 - **Pass:** Audit returns a course description.
-- **Fail:** Audit does not return a course description (because there is none).
+- **Fail:** Audit returns data from Canvas and CX to show discrepancies.
-- **Warn:** Description may not be formatted correctly.
+- **Warn:** None?
 <!-- What counts as pass/fail/warn? -->
 ### Input Requirements
 #### Source of Inputs